 (QUICK COMMERCIAL BREAK: Since publishing this recipe, it’s popularity led me to include it in the book, Minimalist Tiki — my geeky paean to modern Tiki for the home enthusiasts.
 Within the book you’ll find 100 additional recipes by some of the brightest minds in Tiki today, like Kevin Beary, Marie King, Jeanie Grant, Zombie Village, Lost Lake, etc….)

 We now return you to your regularly scheduled programming.

-Inspired by Jason’s Alexander’s mid-2015 exploration of all things swizzled, the beguiling flavor combination of rhum agricole, orgeat, lemon and apricot came to me on a rainy Seattle day when I wished I was back in the French West Indies.
-It’s simple to make and goes down all too quickly, leaving you craving another.
-Naming recipes is frequently a chore, but he slight homonymic similarity between apricot and agricole made the Apricole Swizzle name a no-brainer.
+Inspired by Jason’s Alexander’s mid-2015 exploration of all things swizzled, the beguiling flavor combination of rhum agricole, orgeat, lemon and apricot came to me on a rainy Seattle day while wishing I was back in the French West Indies.
+It’s simple to make and goes down all too easily, leaving you craving another.
+Naming recipes is frequently a chore, but the slight homonymic similarity between apricot and agricole made Apricole Swizzle a no-brainer name.

 Apricole Swizzle (Cocktail Wonk, 2017)

 - 0.5 oz apricot liqueur (e.g. Giffard Abricot du Roussillon)

 - 2 oz high proof unaged agricole-style rhum (100 proof or higher)

 Build in chilled Collins glass or similar Tiki vessel.
 Add crushed ice to 2/3 full.
 Swizzle mightily with a bar spoon or lélé.